 - 2010 Washington State Leadership Award

-Richard Nance is Director of Choral Studies at Pacific Lutheran University in Tacoma, Washington, where he conducts the Choir of the West, University Singers and Choral Union.
-He also teaches the choral conducting sequence and supervises student teachers.
+After a successful 30 year tenure at PLU, Richard Nance retired in May 2022.
+He served as the sixth conductor of the Choir of the West, and also conducted University Singers and Choral Union.
+He taught the choral conducting sequence and supervised student teachers.
 Prior to coming to Pacific Lutheran, Dr. Nance taught at Amarillo College and in public schools in Texas and New Mexico.
 Nance holds bachelors and master’s degrees from West Texas State University and the DMA degree from Arizona State University.
 He has studied conducting with Hugh Sanders, Douglas McEwen and David Stocker, and studied composition with Joseph Nelson and Randall Shinn.